JackArman/EASE_Exoskeleton/Mechanical System/README.md

 - Design an physical indicator when the elderly should stop walking into the docking station and unstrap
 - Current design has a 20 x 40 Rectangular Pole running in the middle - a tripping hazard for elderly

-#💪 Back and Arm rests
+## 💪 Back and Arm rests

 ### Description
 The Back and Arm rests is a complicated system featuring multiple 3D printed components and a U joint to cater for the flexibility of a humans' hip joint.

 The following is a list of all files and descriptions:

-'Armrest Front Section L and R` - The front section of the armrest with cut out for potentiometer and emergency stop.
+`Armrest Front Section L and R` - The front section of the armrest with cut out for potentiometer and emergency stop.
 Also potentiometer knob and visual dial.

 ### Recommended improvements
 - Add padding on the backrests for more comfort
-- Better strap design as current design has some slipping
+- Better strap design as current design has some slipping, maybe strap to shoulders
 - Better design so exoskeleton legs are closer to elderly's legs
 # General advice
 - Have a good plan at the start of every term to keep track of progress and outline dependancies